GimelStudio/GimelStudio/CONTRIBUTING.md

 Gimel Studio itself is written in pure Python so most code contributions will require at least a basic knowledge of Python 3+.

-*Eventually, at least some nodes will also be using GLSL shaders or the like for on-GPU image-manipulation.*
+Some nodes are also using GLSL shaders for on-GPU image-manipulation, but knowledge of GLSL isn't required to contribute.

 ### Design Decisions